CYCU-AIoT-System-Lab/Microcontroller-Experiment/README.md

 # Microprocessor-Experiment

-All of this is made possible by Prof. Yu-Ping Liao and senior students who made the initial version, modify and improve year by year.
+All of this is made possible by Prof. Yu-Ping Liao and senior students who made the initial version, modified and improved year by year.

 Special thanks to [Holtek Semiconductor Inc.](https://www.holtek.com.tw/page/index) for providing ESK32-30501 and ESK300 boards.